fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 With Express, this is no longer required, because this transformation happens automatically.

-It's worth noting that [JSON](https://en.wikipedia.org/wiki/JSON) is a string and not a JavaScript object like the value assigned to _notes_.
+It's worth noting that [JSON](https://en.wikipedia.org/wiki/JSON) is a data format.
+However, it's often represented as a string and is not the same as a JavaScript object, like the value assigned to _notes_.

 The experiment shown below illustrates this point: